AviG1234/Drone_Post_Project/README.md

 ## Overview
-Drone Post is a corce project simulating a system of receiving and managing orders from users and delivering packages by drones. the project is an interaction between two programs a user interface code for interacting with the Drone Post system (DronePostUI Folder) and a server-side code for handling order management and drone deliveries (DronePost Folder).
+Drone Post is a comprehensive project that simulates a system for receiving, managing orders from users, and executing deliveries using drones.
+The project encompasses an interaction between two programs: the user interface code (DronePostUI Folder) facilitating user interactions with the Drone Post system, and the server-side code (DronePost Folder) responsible for order management and drone deliveries.

-## System parameters and follow up
+System Parameters and Follow-Up

+The Drone Post system operates based on the following parameters:

+# Simulated Delivery Times:
-- Simulated delivery times are generated at a rate of 1000 to 1,
+- Delivery times are simulated at a rate of 1000 to 1, ensuring a dynamic and efficient testing environment.

+# Order Status Logging:
-- The order status is logged in the DronePost/serverLog.txt file, providing a record of the system's activities.
+- The system maintains a detailed log of order statuses, accessible in the DronePost/serverLog.txt file.
+This log provides a comprehensive record of the system's activities.

+# Automatic Drone Loading:
-- If no drones are saved in the SQL server, the system will automatically load 20 drones to ensure smooth operations.
+- In cases where no drones are saved in the SQL server, the system takes proactive measures by automatically loading 20 drones.
+This ensures the system's smooth operations and responsiveness.

 ## SQL Server
-- SQL script for setting up the necessary tables in the Microsoft SQL Server.
-This script is located in the DronePost/DataBaseScript folder.
+- The SQL Server component is crucial for data storage and retrieval within the Drone Post system.
+The necessary tables are set up using the provided SQL script located in the DronePost/DataBaseScript folder.
+Executing this script in Microsoft SQL Server establishes the foundation for seamless operation and efficient data management.